kaltura/kaltura-player-js/docs/adding-vtt-thumbnails.md

 Kaltura player supports the loading of preview thumbnails using VTT files,

-#### In the next examples, a configuration for the VTT file is provided as a part of the mediaOptions or mediaConfig objects parameters As seen in the examples, we include:
+#### A configuration for the VTT file is provided as a part of the mediaOptions or mediaConfig objects parameters As seen in the examples, we include:

 - vttUrl: URL to the WebVTT file that refers to the thumbnails.
 - imgBaseUrl (optional): the base image url where the images / sprite image are served from.